Mode

 • A distribution can be bimodal (having two modes), indicating two distinct areas of value or agreement.

-Traders use the concept of mode to identify support and resistance levels based on volume.
-1. **High Consensus:** A price level that is the "mode" of the day's trading volume acts as a magnet.
-If price moves away from it, it often reverts back to this high-volume node because that is where the market found equilibrium.
-2. **Support/Resistance:** Because so much business was transacted at the mode, it acts as a formidable support or resistance.
-If price is above the mode, the mode acts as support.
-If below, it acts as resistance.
-3. **Bimodal Distributions:** Sometimes a market will have two modes (e.g., trading at $100 all morning and $105 all afternoon).
-This "bimodal" distribution suggests the market is undecided between two value areas, creating a "chop zone" in between.
-Understanding the mode helps traders ignore noise (outlier prices with low volume) and focus on where the "real" business is taking place.
+Professional traders use the concept of the mode to identify high-probability support and resistance levels based on historical volume rather than just price action.
+The mechanics follow three main patterns: 1.
+High Consensus Magnetism: A price level that serves as the "mode" of the day's total trading volume acts as a powerful psychological magnet.
+If the price manages to move quickly away from it, it often exhibits a "reversion to the mean" (or in this case, the mode) because that is where the market previously found its perfect equilibrium.
+2. Support and Resistance: Because an immense amount of "real business" was transacted at the mode, it acts as a formidable barrier.
+If the current market price is trending above the mode, the mode acts as a floor of support.
+If the price is below, it acts as a ceiling of resistance, as traders who entered at the mode may look to break even on their positions.
+3. Bimodal Distributions: It is not uncommon for a market to exhibit two distinct modes (e.g., trading at $100 for the entire morning and then jumping to $105 for the entire afternoon).
+This "bimodal" distribution is a loud signal to traders that the market is currently undecided between two separate areas of "fair value," often creating a dangerous and unpredictable "chop zone" in the space between the two modes.
+By focusing on the mode, a trader can successfully ignore the "noise" of the market—outlier prices that saw very low volume—and focus their capital where the "real money" is actually doing business.

 Mode vs. Mean vs. Median